slatedocs/slate/source/includes/_lists.md

 Lists in Affinity can also have any number of custom attributes.
 These attributes allow you to fully customize your workflow and model the data for your use case.
-We call these attributes "entity attributes", and each entity attribute represents a column in the spreadsheet representation.
+We call these attributes "fields", and each fields represents a column in the spreadsheet representation.

 As a simple example: